After the surgery or procedure

 Care at home after surgery

-Parents and caregivers can use the following tips to help children adjust after a procedure.
+Parents and caregivers can use the following tips to help children adjust after a surgery or procedure.

 - Stock up on simple foods and drinks such as broth, apple juice, Kool-Aid, popsicles and Jell-O.

 - Start with soft, bland foods when your child is ready to try something more filling.
 (Your child should start to feel hungry in 12 to 24 hours.)

 - Gradually work up to their normal foods.

 - Plan some quiet play and games; your child may be tired and sore.

 - Gently ease them back into their normal routine.